News & Events

-Candidates can apply through our online form.
-To complete the process you will need a CV in PDF format.
+Candidates applied through an online form.
+To complete the process the candidate needed a CV in PDF format.
 Details of 2 people who will provide references.
-You will be asked to choose three projects, in order of preference and provide an explanation of your choices (300 words max).
+The candidate was asked to choose three projects, in order of preference and provide an explanation of your choices (300 words max).

-All offers respect an equal opportunities policy.
+All offers respected an equal opportunities policy.
 The required competencies, working conditions and career development prospects are presented to the applicants.

-Once the call is closed, the candidates (no more than 3 for each topic) will be pre-selected according to several eligibility criteria.
+Once the call is closed, the candidate was pre-selected according to several eligibility criteria.

-Pre-selected candidates will be interviewed in May and June 2021.
-They will be informed about their file status, and receive an Evaluation Summary Report if they fail in a selection stage by the end of the recruitment process.
+Pre-selected candidates were interviewed, informed about their file status, and received an Evaluation Summary Report if they failed in a selection stage by the end of the recruitment process.

-The selected candidates, are required to accept or decline the position within 2 weeks.
+The selected candidates, were required to accept or decline the position within 2 weeks.

-The 15 selected ESRs are recruited by the individual Beneficiaries, with starting date between August and October 2021.
-They will be enrolled in the In2PrimateBrains programme after signing their contract, as well as in their local doctoral school.
+The selected ESR is enrolled in the In2PrimateBrains programme after signing the contract, as well as in the local doctoral school.